iter8-tools/iter8/mkdocs/docs/hub/load-test/README.md

     -----------------------------|-----
     ```

-Congratulations :tada: You performed your first Iter8 experiment.
+Congratulations :tada: You completed your first Iter8 experiment.